HAIC: Humanoid Agile Object Interaction Control via Dynamics-Aware World Model: Experiments

 \subsubsection{Baseline}

-We utilize \textbf{HDMI$^*$}, a proprioception-only variant of the original HDMI framework~\cite{weng2025hdmilearninginteractivehumanoid} as our baseline.
+We compare our method with HDMI in simulation and the real world.
+We utilize \textbf{HDMI$^*$}, a proprioception-only variant of the original HDMI framework~\cite{weng2025hdmilearninginteractivehumanoid} as its lower bound.
+As illustrated in Fig.~\ref{fig:radar_comparison}, we also present the sim-to-sim upper bound performance of HDMI for comparison with the real-world success rates of HAIC and $\text{HDMI}^*$.
 To ensure a fair comparison, this baseline was {retrained from scratch} using the same setup as our method.
 Instead of privileged object states, HDMI$^*$ receives a {history of proprioceptive observations} to implicitly infer the environmental context.